MichaelSexton21/ArtLine/README.md

 The original readme has been renamed to README_old.md and still contains all of the deserved credit and acknowledgments.

-This project uses deep learning to create line are pictures.
+This project uses deep learning to create line art pictures.

 ## Example Images